Dosugamea/CFS/README.md

 # Custom Festival Server

-attempt our public server at `prod.customfe.su`
+Try our public server at `prod.customfe.su`

 **REQUIRE LLSIF Japanese 5.0.2 Client, with public key modified** (We will never provide or tell the method how to make one).